claytonjian/SAT-LatinSquare/README.txt

 README

-Included are the files CMPT_417_Assignment.cpp and qcp2cnf executable
+Determines if Latin Squares are SAT-solvable using the Glucose SAT solver

 To compile:
 1 - Go to directory with CMPT_417_Assignment.cpp in command line